UtrechtUniversity/FAIR-Cheatsheets/README-templates/README_for_FAIR_code.md

 ## Usage

+Provide clear and concise instructions on how to use your code.
-Describe how anyone (or you in the future), can rerun the analysis and code.
-Include detailed step by step instructions if your work consists of multiple execution steps.
+Include examples of how to execute the code and describe the expected output.
+If your work consists of multiple execution steps, provide detailed step-by-step instructions.

 ## License

-With a open license, you grant permission to use your work.
-The most common open software licenses are MIT, GPL3 and Apache 2.0.
-The most used license by Utrecht Univerversity researchers is MIT.
+With an open-source license, you grant permission to use your work.
+The most common open-source licenses are MIT, GPL3, and Apache 2.0.
+Choose a license that aligns with your goals for your code.

 For example: